Quadraparin-Solopharm, 1000 antiha me/ml 1 ml syringes 10 pcs

 – severe trauma (especially of the central nervous system), open wounds on large surfaces;

-– concomitant administration of drugs affecting the hemostasis system;
+– simultaneous use of drugs that affect the hemostasis system;

 – heparin-induced thrombocytopenia without a history of circulating antibodies (more than 100 days).

-There are no data on clinical use of enoxaparin sodium in the following diseases: active tuberculosis, radiation therapy (recent).
+There are no data on the clinical use of enoxaparin sodium in the following diseases: active tuberculosis, radiation therapy (recently undergone).

-The side effects of enoxaparin sodium have been studied in more than 15,000 patients who participated in clinical trials, including 1,776 patients in the prevention of venous thrombosis and embolism in general surgery and orthopedic surgery; 1,169 patients in the prevention of venous thrombosis and embolism in bed-ridden patients due to acute therapeutic conditions; in 559 patients, in the treatment of deep vein thrombosis with or without pulmonary embolism; in 1578 patients, in the treatment of unstable angina and myocardial infarction without a Q wave; in 10176 patients, in the treatment of ST-segment elevation myocardial infarction.
+The study of the side effects of enoxaparin sodium was carried out in more than 15,000 patients participating in clinical studies, of which 1,776 patients – in the prevention of venous thrombosis and embolism during general surgery and orthopedic operations; in 1169 patients – for the prevention of venous thrombosis and embolism in patients on bed rest due to acute therapeutic diseases; in 559 patients – in the treatment of deep vein thrombosis with pulmonary embolism or without pulmonary embolism; in 1578 patients – in the treatment of unstable angina and myocardial infarction without a Q wave; in 10,176 patients – in the treatment of myocardial infarction with ST segment elevation.

 The mode of administration of enoxaparin sodium differed depending on the indication.
-In the prevention of venous thrombosis and embolism during general surgery and orthopedic surgery or in patients on bed rest, 40 mg was administered subcutaneously once daily.
-In treatment of deep vein thrombosis with or without pulmonary embolism, patients received enoxaparin sodium at a rate of 1 mg/kg body weight subcutaneously every 12 hours or 1.5 mg/kg body weight subcutaneously once daily.
-For treatment of unstable angina and myocardial infarction without Q-wave, the dose of enoxaparin sodium was 1 mg/kg of body weight subcutaneously every 12 hours, and in case of myocardial infarction with ST-segment elevation, an intravenous bolus injection of 30 mg followed by 1 mg/kg of body weight subcutaneously every 12 hours was administered.
+For the prevention of venous thrombosis and embolism during general surgical and orthopedic operations or in patients on bed rest, 40 mg was administered subcutaneously once a day.
+For the treatment of deep vein thrombosis with or without pulmonary embolism, patients received enoxaparin sodium at the rate of 1 mg/kg body weight subcutaneously every 12 hours or 1.5 mg/kg body weight subcutaneously once a day.
+In the treatment of unstable angina and non-Q wave myocardial infarction, the dose of enoxaparin sodium was 1 mg/kg body weight subcutaneously every 12 hours, and in the case of ST-segment elevation myocardial infarction, an intravenous bolus of 30 mg was administered followed by 1 mg/kg body weight subcutaneously every 12 hours.

 Vascular disorders: